If DHEC receives a complaint from one of your customers, our investigation may include a visit to your facility.

 - Check the adequacy of tanning equipment labels (presence of "Danger" statement, exposure schedule, etc).

-- Check for cleanliness of tanning equipment and protective eyewear and that sanitation is done by an employee of
+- Check for cleanliness of tanning equipment and protective eyewear and that sanitation is done by an employee of the facility.

 - Check to ensure the shocks are functioning properly (the canopy will stay up).